steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 #### Preconditions

-    # file must not exist for a no-overwrite create
+File must not exist for a no-overwrite create

     if not overwrite and isFile(FS, p)  : raise FileAlreadyExistsException

-    #writing to or overwriting a directory must fail.
+Writing to or overwriting a directory must fail.

     if isDir(FS, p) : raise {FileAlreadyExistsException, FileNotFoundException, IOException}